dOrgTech/PairDrop/README.md

-# Pair2Pair Client
+# PairDrop Client
 TODO

-# Pair2Pair Server
+# PairDrop Server

 ## Seeder
 Handles the import/export/deletion of data, the following commands are to be run inside the server folder.